lshydro/publication_statistics/README.md

 # Visualise publication and references statistics of Hydrologic Journals
 Publications statistics are based on crossref data.
-To load the data using REST API and the rcrossref package, it is required to join the polite pool.
+To load the data using REST API and the rcrossref package, it is required to join the polite pool (by supplying your own mail address).
 More information on rcrossref can be found here: https://github.com/ropensci/rcrossref